 WordPress may be the most common term when people talk about creating a new website.
 If you want to create a website, but don’t know anything about WordPress yet, then you’re still a child for this mission!
 WordPress is a widely known term in the web development sector.

 What is WordPress?

 In one sentence, WordPress (WP) is whatever you want it to be!
-WordPress is a publishing platform that makes it easy for you to publish your content to the Internet.
+WordPress is a publishing platform that makes it easy for you to publish your content on the internet.
 And you can use it to create anything from the basic blog to an advanced website.
-Simply WordPress is –
+Simply WordPress is:

 - A Content Management System (CMS)